Silas P. Smith Opera House

 Backstory and Context

-In February of 1900, an ad ran in the local paper, The West Union Record, stating that the new opera house in the small town of West Union, which was not yet completed, would be open to the public that following Monday.
-The opening three night engagement at the Silas P. Smith Opera House would be performed by R. J. Elwood’s stock company, which after the first night returned numerous times to preform.
+In February of 1900, an ad ran in the local paper, The West Union Record, stating that the new opera house in the small town of West Union, which was not yet completed, would be open to the public on the following Monday.
+The opening three night engagement at the Silas P. Smith Opera House was performed by R. J. Elwood’s stock company, which after the first night returned numerous times to preform.
 Sadly, due to lack of funding, the opera house had to limit the engagements that took place there.
 Events were no longer scheduled after that year, but religious, civic, and school events still took place there.

 The History of Doddridge County, West Virginia.
 Dallas, Texas.
 Taylor Publishing Co., 1979.